History of The New York Times (1998–present): 2023–present: Artificial intelligence and the Gaza war

 The New York Times has opposed the use of artificial intelligence by employees, an effort led in the Timess corporate office by chief product officer Alex Hardiman and editorially by deputy managing editor Sam Dolnick and other senior editors, according to Vanity Fair.
 A memo written by director of photography Meaghan Looram and deputy managing editors Dolnick and Steve Duenes explicitly disallowed employee use of generative artificial tools.
 The New York Times has dedicated at least sixty employees to artificial intelligence working groups; during The New York Times Company's annual hackathon in July 2023, employees suggested artificial intelligence to develop chatbots for the Timess cooking website and a gift suggesting system for Wirecutter.
 In August, Semafor reported that The New York Times would not join a media organization coalition led by IAC Inc., formed to negotiate content rights with technology companies.
 That month, the Times updated its terms of service to disallow content scraping and blocked OpenAI's web crawler through robots.txt.
 NPR reported that The New York Times Company was considering legal action against OpenAI that could force the company to eliminate ChatGPT's dataset, according to Ars Technica.
 In December, The New York Times hired Quartz co-founder Zach Seward to lead artificial intelligence efforts.

-In December 2023, The New York Times Company sued OpenAI and Microsoft in the District Court for the Southern District of New York, retaining law firm Susman Godfrey and Rothwell, Figg, Emst and Manbeck.
+In December 2023, The New York Times Company sued OpenAI and Microsoft in the District Court for the Southern District of New York, retaining law firm Susman Godfrey and Rothwell, Figg, Ernst and Manbeck.
 OpenAI attempted to reach a content licensing deal in April, but failed to reach a conclusion.
 According to the lawsuit, The New York Times began negotiations with OpenAI and Microsoft in April; such efforts did not produce any outcomes.
 The Times alleges that Browse with Bing, a feature that allows ChatGPT to access the internet, produced material significantly similar to Wirecutters content, but did not attribute its content to Wirecutter and removed referral links to other websites.
 The lawsuit argues against the fair use arguments posed by technology companies because artificial intelligence tools are able to reproduce copyrighted content.
 Additionally, the lawsuit cites several instances of artificial intelligence confabulations in ChatGPT incorrectly attributed erroneous information to The New York Times.
 The Times requested for the defendants to be responsible for billions of dollars in damages and for the companies to delete training data and chatbot models containing copyrighted content from The New York Times.
 In a public statement in January 2024, OpenAI claimed that the Times had manipulated the results of its assessments.
 In February, Axios reported that The New York Times was developing an advertisement platform using generative artificial intelligence to recommend article targets for advertisers.
 The Times used artificial intelligence to generate auditory narration of its articles.